brynpickering/python_boilerplate/docs/contributing.md

 1. Change into the `python_boilerplate` directory: `cd python_boilerplate`
 1. Create the python_boilerplate mamba environment: `mamba create -n python_boilerplate -c conda-forge --file requirements/base.txt --file requirements/dev.txt`
 1. Activate the python_boilerplate mamba environment: `mamba activate python_boilerplate`
-1. Install the python_boilerplate package into the environment, in editable mode and ignoring dependencies (we have dealt with those when creating the mamba environment): `pip install --no-deps -e .`
+1. Install the bryn_python_boilerplate package into the environment, in editable mode and ignoring dependencies (we have dealt with those when creating the mamba environment): `pip install --no-deps -e .`

 All together: